brookisme/ng_on_rails/README.md

 #### Conventions

+The test_app serves as an example of the conventions discussed below, but before looking it over read [this](#test_app).

 * Put Angular controllers/directives/... in a folder "angular\_app" in the assets directory.
 Similarly, as discussed above, the angular views(partials) are placed in a folder "angular\_app" in the views directory
 ```
 |-- app/